When someone dies, you’ll need to get the legal right to deal with their property, money and possessions (their ‘estate’).

 Whether or not probate is required is not dependent on whether the person died intestate (without making a Will) or whether they left a Will.
 Probate is required for all estate over a certain value that do not automatically pass to a surviving joint owner.

-It is however very important to make sure whether or not there was a Will as this will most certainly influence matters.
+Although the need for Probate is not dependant on a Will, it is very important to make sure whether or not there was a Will as this will most certainly influence matters.
 For example the Will usually outlines who will be the Executors and the beneficiaries.
 If there isn’t a Will then it is the Intestacy rules that will determine who the beneficiaries of the estate will be.

 If you are unsure about whether probate is needed, you can contact our friendly probate team here at Castelo Solicitors to advise further.